Conditions

 How is ODD treated?

-Children with ODD often benefit when their parents and teachers are trained in behavior modification.
+Children with ODD often benefit when their parents and teachers get training in how to shape a child’s behavior (behavior modification).

-Because ODD often occurs along with other disorders such as attention disorder, learning problems, conduct disorders and anxiety and mood disorders, it is important to have a comprehensive evaluation and treatment plan.
+Because ODD often happens along with other disorders, it is important to have a complete evaluation and make a treatment plan to care for your whole child.
 Medicine may help treat related disorders, such as attention or mood disorders.
+It is often helpful to work with your child’s school on any learning difficulties and peer problems.

 Is treatment helpful for ODD?

-Teaching parents how to use effective discipline strategies has been shown to greatly reduce behavior problems in their children.
+Teaching parents how to use effective discipline strategies can greatly reduce behavior problems in children.

 Medicines may be helpful for treating your child's ODD symptoms if they also have ADHD.